 We can think of logic programs as having two interpretations.
-In the declarative interpretation, a logic program declares what is being computed.
-In the procedural interpretation, a logic program program describes how a computation takes place.
-In the declarative interpretation, one can reason about the correctness of a program without needing to think about underlying computation mechanisms; this makes declarative programs easier to understand, and to develop.
-A lot of the time, once we have developed a declarative program using a logic programming language, we also have an executable specification, that is, a procedural interpretation that tells us how to compute what we described.
+In the declarative interpretation, a logic program describes how a computation takes place.
+In the declarative interpretation, one can reason about the correctness of a program without needing to think about underlying computation mechanisms; this makes declarative program using a logic programming language, we also have an executable specification, that is, a procedural interpretation that tells us how to compute what we described.
 This is one of the appealing features of logic programming.
 (In practice, executable specifications obtained this way are often inefficient; an understanding of the underlying computational mechanism is needed to make the execution of the declarative program efficient.)

-We'll consider some of the concepts of logic programming by considering the programming language Prolog, which was developed in the early 70s., initially as a programming language for natural language processing.
+We'll consider some of the concepts of logic programming by considering the programming language Prolog, which was developed in the early 70s, initially as a programming language for natural language processing.